kngovand/SkiScraper/readme.md

 ## ✨ About

 Hi there!
 The goal of this project is to utilize a Python backend for web scraping/crawling to extract Winter Park mountain stats and display the data on a React website.
-Users will be able to see the weather, lifts/trails open, and how much it has snowed during for the current day.
+Users will be able to see the weather, lifts/trails open, and how much it has snowed for the current day.